itsDV7/Enigma/README.md

 # Enigma Simulator
-Creating an Enigma Encoder/Decoder to practice C and Python.
+Creating an Enigma Encoder/Decoder in C.